REMEDY : BNSSG referral pathways & Joint Formulary

 Referral

-If the diagnosis is not clear or if symptoms are not controlled with management in primary care, then consider obtaining cardiology advice and guidance or refer appropriate patients via eRS to Cardiology arrhythmia clinic (NBT or UHBW).
+If the diagnosis is not clear or if symptoms are not controlled with management in primary care, then consider referring to a specialist.
+For POTS patients with cardiac symptoms, consider cardiology advice and guidance or refer appropriate patients via eRS to Cardiology clinic (NBT or UHBW).

 Some patients may also benefit from support for underlying anxiety or other mental health problems, so consider directing them to NHS Talking Therapies.